Hpmanen-dev/Pig-Game/README.md

 ## Commands
 ```
 help / ?
-Shows all the commands
+Show all the commands
-start               Starts the game
-rules               Shows all the rules of the game
+rules                   Show all the rules of the game
+start                   Start the game
+roll                    Roll the dice
+hold                    Hold the points
 exit                    Exit the game
 cheat                   Gives you 100 points
 ```

 ## How to use